alloeSibanda/AWS-Python-Boto3/README.md

 # AWS-Python-Boto3

 This repository contains code for managing AWS infrastructure using Python and the Boto3 library.
-The code provided in this repository allows you to define and provision your AWS resources programmatically, making it easier to manage and version control your infrastructure.
+The code provided in this repository allows you to define and provision your AWS resources programmatically, making it easier to manage and version control your infrastructure on Lambda.

 ### Prerequisites

 Before using the code in this repository, ensure that you have the following prerequisites:

-Python 3.x installed on your local machine.
 AWS account credentials with appropriate permissions to manage AWS resources.
-Boto3 library installed.
-You can install it using 'pip install boto3'.
+AWS Lambda

 #### Repository Structure